Ivanka Trump sued for alleged 'unfair competition' by clothing rival

 In an email to NBC News, a rep for the Ivanka Trump brand declined to comment on the lawsuit.

+Politico, which first reported the new role, said that Ivanka will serve as her father's "eyes and ears" and would subject herself to the same ethics rules as government employees.

+"Having an adult child of the president who is actively engaged in the work of the administration is new ground," Ivanka Trump's lawyer, Jamie Gorelick, told Politico.
+"Our view is that the conservative approach is for Ivanka to voluntarily comply with the rules that would apply if she were a government employee, even though she is not."

-But Trump has been accused of boosting his daughter's business by lashing out against Nordstrom when the retailer announced it was dropping Ivanka Trump's line because of dwindling sales.
+Still, ethics questions have persisted for the Trump Administration.
+The president was accused of boosting his daughter's business by lashing out against Nordstrom when the retailer announced it was dropping Ivanka Trump's line because of dwindling sales.

 And Conway ran afoul of the White House ethics office when she told Americans on a Fox News show last month "to go buy Ivanka's stuff."